 It is important to understand that the areas of Vancouver, Washington and Portland, Oregon share the same airshed.
 This area is commonly referred to as the "Portland-Vancouver Interstate Air Quality Maintenance Area" (AQMA).
 In this situation, the consequences of a violation of the federal ambient air quality standards in either state are shared equally by both states.
-Because it takes several hours to produce peak levels of ozone through the chemical reactions with VOCs, NO_x and sunlight, a recorded exceedance of ozone may be a significant distance from the sources that released the corresponding VOC and NO_x precursor emissions.
+Because it takes several hours to produce peak levels of ozone through the chemical reactions with VOCs, $NO_x$ and sunlight, a recorded exceedance of ozone may be a significant distance from the sources that released the corresponding VOC and $NO_x$ precursor emissions.
 See Appendix B for a local history of air pollution exceedances.

-In the summertime when air becomes stagnant and temperatures rise into the 90s, the Southwest Clean Air Agency and the Oregon Department of Environmental Quality sometimes declare a Clean Air Action Day.
+In the summertime when air becomes stagnant and temperatures rise into the 90s, the Southwest Clean Air Agency and the Oregon Department of Environmental Quality sometimes declare an Air Pollution Advisory.
 On these days, we ask people to carpool or use alternative forms of transportation, avoid using gas-powered lawn mowers or aerosol sprays to decrease the emissions of pollutants that react to form ozone.

 The ozone trend in the Vancouver area shows some overall improvement.
-In 1998 SWCAA recorded three exceedances of the federal ozone standard in the greater Portland area, though there have been no exceedances since due to favorable weather patterns.
+In 1998 three exceedances of the federal ozone standard occurred in the Portland area, and then no further exceedances until one in 2006 due to summer weather patterns favoring ozone formation.